-It’s as though GW is trying to sabotage your cost-saving efforts.
+Have you wondered if GW is trying to sabotage your hobby cost-saving efforts?
 Have you ever spilled a Games Workshop wash, like Nuln Oil?
 Or, maybe you’ve spilled citadel pots of various colors, and now your desk looks like a Jackson Pollock masterpiece.

 Wasting paint, sucks.